dbierer/EasierThanWordPress/README.md

 | SRC_DIR  | `/src` | Location of source code |

+## Pre-Processing
+Before the final HTML view is rendered, `/public/index.php` includes `/src/processsing.php`.
+In this file you can include any pre-processing you need done.
+* The request URL is available as the variable `$uri`
+* This is where the admin URL is captured and sent to processing

 ## Templates
 By default templates are stored in `/templates/site`.
 You can alter this in the config file.

 ### Config File
 Default: `/src/config/config.php`
 * Delimiter: `DELIM` defaults to `%%`
 * "Cards" `CARDS` defaults to `cards`
   * Represents the subdirectory under which view renderer expects to file HTML "cards"

 ### Layout
 The overall website look-and-feel is in a single HTML file, by default in `/templates/layout/layout.phtml`.
 * The view rendered by requests is injected into the layout by replacing `%%CONTENTS%%`.

+### Super
+All admin functionality is by default located in `/templates/super`.
+The current admin pages are:
+* `/super/choose` lets you choose an existing page, based upon the config setting `SUPER => allowed_ext`, create a new page, or delete an existing page
+* `/super/edit` brings up the CKEditor to edit a page
+* `/super/import` lets you import one or more pages from a URL that allowed by the config setting `IMPORT => trusted_src`
+* `/super/transform` performs transformations on existing page(s)

 ### HTML
 You can create HTML snippets designed to fit into `layout.phtml` any place in the designated HTML directory.